plake06/ec-sdk/plugins/kepware/README.md

 ```

 ## Machine Data Ingestion Simulator
-The simulator helps to randomly mock a series of machine data ingesting via several HTTP Publish endpoints which available from the Kepware channel settings.
-[The simulator is available in its opensource format](https://github.build.ge.com/212359746/project-kepware-device-simulator) for your further research of Kepware-relate topic.
+The simulator helps to randomly mock a series of machine data ingesting via several HTTP Publish endpoints which are available in the Kepware channel settings.
+[The simulator is available in its opensource format](https://github.build.ge.com/212359746/project-kepware-device-simulator) for your further research of Kepware-relate topics.

 ## Project Contributors/Sponsors List